Learn how ear surgery or otoplasty from Dr Dufresne can help improve the size and shape of your ears to improve your confidence and self-esteem.

 Otoplasty is done to set prominent ears back closer to the head or to reduce the size of large ears.
 The operation is usually performed on children between the ages of four and fourteen.
 However, adults may have this procedure as well and there are generally no additional risks associated with ear surgery on an older patient.

-Otoplasty is usually performed as an outpatient procedure in a hospital or a doctor’s office-based surgical facility.
-If your child is young, your surgeon may recommend general anesthesia, so the child will sleep through the operation.
-For older children or adults, the surgeon may prefer to use local anesthesia, combined with a sedative.
+Otoplasty is usually performed as an outpatient procedure in the hospital or Dr Dufresne’s office in his procedure room.
+If your child is young, Dr Dufresne may recommend general anesthesia, so the child will sleep through the operation.
+For older children or adults, Dr Dufresne surgeon may prefer to use local anesthesia, combined with a sedative.
 The surgery usually takes two to three hours.

 Most commonly, Dr Dufresne makes an incision in the back of the ear to expose the ear cartilage.
 He will then possibly sculpt or remove some cartilage and bend it back toward the head.
 Stitches may be used to help maintain the new shape.